Sportforum Hohenschönhausen: The contemporary stadium (1990–present)

 The team saw slightly rising attendance figures at the Stadion im Sportforum at the end of the 1990s.
-Active supporters of BFC Dynamo were traditionally found at the north curved end, popularly known as the Nordwall stand.
+Active supporters of BFC Dynamo were traditionally found at the northern curved end, popularly known as the "Nordwall" stand.
 BFC Dynamo drew 4,220 spectators to its match against 1.
 FC Union Berlin on 23 November 1999 and then a whole 8,258 spectators to its match against 1.
 FC Magdeburg in the play-offs for the Regionalliga Nord on 27 May 2001.
-The average attendance for BFC Dynamo in the successful 2000-01 season at the Stadion im Sportforum was the highest since 1990-91 season.
-However, BFC Dynamo suffered a financial crash after the 2000-01 season.
+The average attendance for BFC Dynamo in the successful 2000–01 season at the Stadion im Sportforum was the highest since 1990–91 season.
+However, BFC Dynamo suffered a financial crash after the 2000–01 season.
 Insolvency proceedings were opened against the club on 1 November 2001.

-Supporters of BFC Dynamo installed new bucket seats on the main stand and built a new clubhouse next to the main stand in 2002-2003.
+Supporters of BFC Dynamo installed new bucket seats on the main stand and built a new clubhouse next to the main stand in 2001–2003.
 The bucket seats had been left over from the demolition of the swimming stadium in the Sportforum Hohenschönhausen.
-The Stadion im Sportforum was then equipped wih a 25-metre player tunnel and plexiglass-clad coaching benches in November 2004.
+The Stadion in Sportforum was then equipped with a 25-metre player tunnel and plexiglass-clad coaching benches in November 2004.
 BFC Dynamo under Club President Mario Weinkauf announced plans in April 2006 to build a new modern stadium for 10,000–15,000 spectators in the Sportforum Hohenschönhausen.
 However, these plans did not materialize either.

 BFC Dynamo drew 6,647 spectators to the derby against 1.
 FC Union Berlin at the Stadion im Sportforum on 13 May 2006.
-The match was aborted in the second half, when supporters of BFC Dynomo invaded the pitch to storm the away section.
+The match was abandoned in the second half, when supporters of BFC Dynamo invaded the pitch to storm the away section.
 As a result of the riots, the stadium was closed for matches in the NOFV-Oberliga Nord at the end of the 2005–06 season.
 BFC Dynamo thus temporarily had to move to the Friedrich-Ludwig-Jahn-Sportpark.
-The Stadion in Sportforum was then refurbised during the first half of the 2006–07 season to increase safety.
-The stadium was not allowed to open until certain requirements from to NOFV had been met.
-The refurbisment would include a new fence.
-BFC Dynamo returned to the Stadion im Sportforum in the match against SV Germania Schöneiche on 11 November 2006.
-The main stand was now secured by a modern fence, but the side opposite the main stand (der Gegengerade) still remained closed.
+The Stadion in Sportforum was then refurbished during the first half of the 2006–07 season to increase safety.
+The stadium was not allowed to open until certain requirements from the NOFV had been met.
+The refurbisment included a new fence.
+BFC Dynamo returned to the Stadion im Sportforum in the match against SV Germania Schöneiche in the 2006–07 NOFV-Oberliga Nord on 11 November 2006.
+The main stand was now secured by a modern fence, but the side opposite the main stand (der Gegengerade) still remained closed at the time.
+The team would have to play two more matches at the Friedrich-Ludwig-Jahn-Sportpark in March 2007, in the league matches against Tennis Borussia Berlin on 17 May 2007 and MSV Neuruppin on 31 March 2007.